brunar/myburger-project/README.md

         const wrapper = shallow(<ComponentTest />);
         //Inside find() is not a jsx element.
 It's a exported function from the import of the top expect(wrapper.find(ComponentTestNested)).toHaveLength(2);
+        //.find(), .contains() - method from Enzyme enzyme to test for different things combined with a new method from jest .toEqual()
     })
 })
 ```